 EBHRAs cannot discriminate based on health factors.

-This means that eligibility and benefits cannot be determined based on an employee’s health status, medical condition, claims experience, receipt of healthcare, medical history, genetic information, evidence of insurability, or disability.
+Eligibility and benefits cannot be determined based on an employee’s health status, medical condition, claims experience, receipt of healthcare, medical history, genetic information, evidence of insurability, or disability.

 Highly-Compensated Employees